gcovr/gcovr/doc/source/output/cobertura.rst

 `Cobertura Plugin <https://wiki.jenkins-ci.org/display/JENKINS/Cobertura+Plugin>`__.
 Gcovr also supports a :ref:`sonarqube_xml_output`.

-The :option:`-x/--xml<gcovr --xml>` option generates a denser XML output, and the :option:`--xml-pretty<gcovr --xml-pretty>` option generates an indented XML output that is easier to read.
+The :option:`--cobertura` option generates a denser XML output, and the :option:`--cobertura-pretty` option generates an indented XML output that is easier to read.
 Note that the XML output contains more information than the tabular summary.
 The tabular summary shows the percentage of covered lines, while the XML output includes branch statistics and the number of times that each line was covered.
 Consequently, XML output can be used to support performance optimization in the same manner that ``gcov`` does.

+.. versionadded:: NEXT

+   The :option:`--cobertura` and :option:`--cobertura-pretty` options
+   were added as an alias for :option:`-x`/\ :option:`--xml` and :option:`--xml-pretty`, respectively.
+   This avoids confusion with other XML output formats like :ref:`sonarqube_xml_output`.
+   The old options remain available for backwards compatibility.